lonycell/grafana.v7/docs/sources/packages_api/data/buildinfo.md

 ### isEnterprise property

-Is set to true when running Grafana Enterprise edition.
+Is set to true when running ThingSPIN Enterprise edition.

 <b>Signature</b>